 At the moment, people from Bristol, North Somerset and South Gloucestershire who meet an agreed set of criteria can be referred by their GPs to the Portland Centre for Integrative Medicine for NHS-funded homeopathy.

 Why are changes being considered?

-Bristol, North Somerset and South Gloucestershire CCG is reviewing NHS-funded homeopathy treatment because national guidance has suggested that homeopathy should not be funded routinely by the NHS and we want to make sure we are using our budget wisely.
+We are reviewing NHS-funded homeopathy treatment because national guidance has suggested that homeopathy should not be funded routinely by the NHS and we want to make sure we are using our budget wisely.

 Some people report benefits from homeopathy and some studies back this up.
 Other studies and reviews of research suggest that these impacts may be because people believe the treatment will make a difference (known as a ‘placebo effect’) or because they receive holistic consultations.
 After weighing up all the evidence and undertaking a national consultation, including with medical experts, in 2017 NHS England recommended that GPs should not prescribe homeopathic treatments.

 We are the last CCG in England to routinely fund homeopathy so we want to make sure we are in line with national practice and good evidence, as well as meeting the needs of the widest range of local people.

 In 2017/18, the NHS spent £109,476 on homeopathy consultations for 41 people from Bristol, North Somerset and South Gloucestershire (about £2,670 per person per year).
 In a time of financial challenges, the NHS needs to make sure that all of its resources are used to best effect.

 We are considering three options for homeopathy:

 - Option 1: The homeopathy service would continue as currently, with the NHS funding homeopathy for anyone referred by their GP who meets agreed criteria.